Post

 This post explains how to calculate the gradients of layer normalisation used for backpropagation using tensor calculus and index notation.
 It is part of a series on differentiating and calculating gradients in deep learning.
 This example is quite long and involved but combines the different concepts presented in the article series.
 If you have not done so, be sure to become familiar with the previous examples first.

-PyTorch defines the layer normalization operation for an input matrix $X$, with shape batch size $(B)$ by hidden size $(H)$, as:
+PyTorch defines the layer normalization operation for an input matrix XX, with shape batch size (B)(B) by hidden size (H)(H), as:

-Where the mean $\mathrm{E}[x]$ and variance $\operatorname{Var}[x]$ are calculated for each sample in a batch, and $\gamma$ and $\beta$ are learnable vector weights with lengths equal to the hidden size. $\epsilon$ is a constant usually equal to $1 \mathrm{e}-05$.
+Where the mean E[x]\mathrm{E}[x] and variance Var[x]\operatorname{Var}[x] are calculated for each sample in a batch, and γ\gamma and β\beta are learnable vector weights with lengths equal to the hidden size. ϵ\epsilon is a constant usually equal to 1e051 \mathrm{e}-05.

 As shown previously, we can represent this using index notation:

-To make the problem more manageable, we are going to define additional intermediate tensor functions $\mu_{b h}$ and $\sigma_{b}$:
+To make the problem more manageable, we are going to define additional intermediate tensor functions μbh\mu_{b h} and σb\sigma_{b}:

 The tensor functions above have the following dependency graph: